Eat Static: Other projects

 Eat Static also produced the soundtrack for the RTS game, Conquest Earth, published by Eidos Interactive.
 The game media also contains the music in Red Book audio format, allowing it to be played back in any standalone CD player.

 Pepler released a solo album under the name Dendron.
 The album was called Supernatural Jazz and was released on their own Mesmobeat label.
 Pepler also teamed up with Steve Jolliffe of Tangerine Dream to form Hi Fi Companions and released the 2004 album Swingers in Paradise on Twisted Records.
 This project is often classed under lounge music and has a 1950s feel mixed with modern electronica.
 Jolliffe had previously teamed up with Eat Static appearing on their Crash and Burn! and Science of the Gods albums.
 In 2005 Pepler's collaboration with Will White of the Propellerheads, called Flexitones, released their debut album Joyrider again through Twisted Records.
 Will White had previously teamed up with Eat Static on the tracks "Dervish Funk", appearing on the Crash and Burn! album, as well as on the Mondo A Go-Go! track "Wall Banger".
 Pepler and White had previously released tracks under the name Champaigne Charlie.
 Pepler has also teamed up with Shane Thomson and Jamie Nott to form Cosmic Journey Project.
 Pepler's project with Simon Posford (Hallucinogen, Shpongle) called Metal Sharon has so far released one track, "Balloon Dance" once again through Twisted Records.

 Hinton has released an album under the name Nodens Ictus.
 Hinton teamed up with Ed Wynne from Ozric Tentacles for this ambient project.
 The album was called Spacelines and was a collection of tracks recorded earlier in their careers, although it featured two tracks written in 2000.
 Pepler appears in a smaller role on the album and used to play live with Hinton and Ed.
 Joie is also a member of space rock band Dream Machine, together with former Ozric Tentacles frontman Jon Egan.
-Hinton also plays live with Ozric's bassplayer Zia's sideproject ZubZub and plays synths for Here & Now.
+Hinton also plays live with Ozric's bassplayer Zia's side project ZubZub and plays synths for Here & Now.

 Steve Everitt, Eat Static's studio based third member, has released two tracks on Planet Dog compilations under the name Alien Progeny, and one track "Mirrorball" under his own name.

 Strontium Dogs is a project featuring Merv from Eat Static and Nektarios from Martian Arts, "Born,'cos of their mutual love for old school acid and modern day modular synthesis".